caltechlibrary/caltechdata_api/README.md

 In development-Only usable by staff.
 Requires python requests library.

+Final Actions (New DOI Generation) not yet implemented

 ## Usage

 You need to acquire a personal access token from your CaltechDATA account